saudbinayed/binout/README.md

 time instants (so that the number of rows equal the number of entries of the time vector).
 The columns of the 2D arrays correspond to the IDs of the entities (like parts, nodes, etc), which (again) are generally found in the "metadata" structure.
 However, the IDs of elements and contacts are stored directly in the "data" structure itself.
 The columns of the 2D arrays in the "data" structures in the "elout" database (say "elout.shell") correspond to elements IDs (stored in "ids") _and_ their integration points (the number of which is stored in "nip").

-Again, the naming of fields in "data" and "metadata" are explicit and self-explainatory (e.g. "kinetic_energy", "time", "x_velocity", "x_displacement", etc).
+Again, fields' names in "data" and "metadata" are explicit and self-explainatory (e.g. "kinetic_energy", "time", "x_velocity", "x_displacement", etc).
 As exceptions, some fields in the "data" structure for the substructures of "elout" may need interpretations as they are abbreviated.
-The stresses are abreviated by "sig_xx", "sig_xy", etc ("sig" for "sigma").
-Likewise, strains are indicated by "eps_xx" and so on ("eps" for "epsilon").
+The stresses are abbreviated by "sig_xx", "sig_xy", etc ("sig" for "sigma").
+Likewise, strains are abbreviated by "eps_xx" and so on ("eps" for "epsilon").
 The effective plastic strain is either denoted by "yield" (for "solid" and "tshell"),"plastic_strain" (for "shell") or "plastic_eps" (for "beam").
 Effective von-Mises stress (if available) is denoted by "effsg".
-For shells, "upper_" and "lower_" are used as pre-fixes to refer to upper-most layer and lower-most layers.
+For shells, "upper_" and "lower_" are used as pre-fixes to refer to upper-most and lower-most layers.

-Lastly, the structuring and naming of fields are exactly borrowed from the `binout` file.
+Lastly, the structuring and naming of fields are directly borrowed from the `binout` file.
 So, if one is already familiar with opening `binout` files in LS-PrePost, then there is no need to make further explaination since (in this case) the `binin` structure should be very familiar too.

 #### optional